emodii/telegram-servermanager/README.md

 ## To-Do
 * security: get a more secure solution to run sudo commands, maybe with a wrapper script with contolled permissions
 * security: add logging for auditing
-* security: add command whitelist instead of blacklist as default, let user choose between these (whitelist == default)
 * let user add own custom commands for the bot in the setup to the whitelist
 * add commands to manage docker containers?

 ## Acknowledgments